Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 Get Financial Advice

-If you do not have the time, cannot get the hang of it or just want a second opinion, then get qualified financial help.
+If you do not have the time, cannot get the hang of it, or just want a second opinion, then get qualified financial help.
 Good financial planners usually have extensive capabilities.
 They can help steer you on the right course.
 A good and reliable financial planner should:

-- Help you to identify your problems and goals;
+- Help identify your problems and goals;

 - Help you understand the risks associated with investing;